 Clifford, James.
 “On Ethnographic Allegory.”
 Writing Culture: The Poetics and Politics of Ethnography.
-Eds.
+Ed.
 James Clifford and George E. Marcus.
-Berkeley: U of California P, 1986.
+Berkeley: University of California Press, 1986.
 98-121.

 Crawford, Peter Ian, and David Turton, eds.
 Film as Ethnography.
-Manchester: Manchester UP, 1992.
+Manchester: Manchester University Press, 1992.

-Flaherty, Robert, dir. and screenwriter.
+Flaherty, Robert J., dir. and scr.
 Nanook of the North.
-1922.
+Les Frères Revillon & Pathé Exchange, 1922.

 ———.
 “Writing ‘Race’ and the Difference It Makes.”
 Introduction.
 Gates, “Race” 1-20.